Balsrepo/main_folder/python3_challenges/README.md

-# PYTHON CHALLENGES FROM edabit.com/challenges/python3
+# Python Challenges from edabit.com/challenges/python3
-# All in one file and will be updated periodically !
+##All in one file and will be updated periodically !

 Folder structure: